allip/odoo-community/sabro_communications/doc/index.rst

 Step4

-- Enter the one time password received on provided mobile via call and click on "Call Again" button.
+- Enter the one time password received on provided mobile via call and click on "Save" button.
 - In case, you do not receive any call or missed the call, you can request new OTP by clicking on "Call Again".

 .. image:: http://allip-website-resource.s3.amazonaws.com/github/sabro_communications/media/enterOtp.png